Do you feel overwhelmed when it’s time to paint? I’ve been there.

 But first, let’s answer the most important question:

 Click here to read my full disclosure policy

 What Makes a Good Interior Paint?

-To get the result we all want – a flawless finish that’s going to last for years to come – there are a few elements to look out for:
+To get the result we all want – a flawless finish, mildew resistant and stain resistant paint that’s going to last for years to come – there are a few elements to look out for:

-Covering paint can be a challenge, especially if deep colors or peeling are involved.
+Covering paint can be a challenge, especially if deep colors are involved.

-Its extremely high refractive index means it absorbs light and will provide you with more uniform coverage.
+Its extremely high refractive index means it absorbs light and will provide you with excellent coverage.